 And who is my neighbor?

 The story starts with a man robbed, beaten and left for dead by the side of the road.
-A priest and a Levite didn’t just pass the man by but crossed over to the other side of the road.
-Making it clear these men, leaders in the Jewish community, were consciously avoiding the injured man.
+A priest and a Levite didn’t just pass by but crossed over to the other side of the road.
+Making it clear these leaders in the Jewish community were consciously avoiding the injured man.

 Jesus does not reveal the victims nationality but He does identify the good neighbor as a Samaritan.
 Jews, especially the Levites, considered the Samaritans religious mongrels.
 Most Jewish people of the time didn’t believe Samaritans were worthy of God’s love.
 In essence Jesus was saying, “Those you consider less than you are in fact better than you”.

 He said this much more plainly in Mark 9:35; “Sitting down, Jesus called the Twelve and said, ‘Anyone who wants to be first must be the very last, and the servant of all’.”
 (NIV)